 Business cards are also a cheap and effective way to ensure people have accurate contact information.

 More importantly, they serve as a physical reminder that you met someone.
 That can become a trigger for reflection and often leads to more business or a renewed connection.

-But before you rush down to your local print shop to get a box of five hundred, here are 7 essential tips to make sure you get the best results from your professional business card design.
+Here are 7 essential tips to make sure you get the best results from your professional business card design.

 1. Hire a professional to design your business card